Philip Drew

-Philip A Drew (born 1948), is a former diver who competed for England.
+Philip A. Drew (born 1948), is a former diver who competed for England at the Commonwealth Games.

-Diving career
+Biography

-Drew represented England and won a silver medal in the 10 metres platform, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Drew represented England in the 10 metres platform, at the 1970 British Commonwealth Games in Edinburgh, Scotland, winning a silver medal.

 Drew was a member of the Highgate Diving Club and also competed in the springboard event in which he was a Middlesex and Southern counties champion.